FIEO FIEO

-Certificate of Origin – Importance, and Types of COO
+Certificate of Origin (COO) – Importance and Procedure

 A Certificate of Origin confirms the manufacturing country of goods, necessary for customs clearance and trade compliance.
 Get it online or contact authorised agencies for issuance and details.